Hemorrhoids are common, so don’t be shy about seeking relief.

-“Doctors have seen and heard everything, so you don’t have to feel embarrassed when talking about hemorrhoids — especially since nearly half of all adults experience them by age 50,” says Dr. Christopher Buzas, a general surgeon at Geisinger General Surgery in Hazleton.
+“Doctors have seen and heard everything, so you don’t have to feel embarrassed when talking about hemorrhoids — especially since nearly half of all adults experience them by age 50,” says Dr. Christopher Buzas, a general surgeon at Geisinger.
 “It’s essential to get a medical diagnosis to rule out other conditions, like colon cancer or irritable bowel syndrome, and not rely on your own opinion about what’s causing the problem.”

 What are hemorrhoids?

 Hemorrhoids are swollen, irritated veins around your anus and the lowest part of your rectum.
 There are two types of hemorrhoids:

 - Internal: This type of hemorrhoid is inside the rectum, so you will not be able to see it.
 They are usually painless, and the only symptom may be bright red blood on the toilet paper or in the toilet after a bowel movement.

 - External: This type of hemorrhoid is under the skin around the anus.
 It may look like pink or purple bumps.
 Because they are located in an area where there are pain-sensing nerves, they may hurt as well as bleed.

-“Anything that causes an increase in pressure can make the veins in your lower rectum and anus swell, causing hemorrhoids,” said Dr. Buzas.
+“Anything that causes an increase in pressure can make the veins in your lower rectum and anus swell, causing hemorrhoids,” says Dr. Buzas.
 “This can happen if you are obese, pregnant, straining to have a bowel movement or lifting something heavy.”

 When is it time to see your doctor?

-“While most people think of hemorrhoids as a minor problem, they can be very painful,” said Dr. Buzas.
+“While most people think of hemorrhoids as a minor problem, they can be very painful,” says Dr. Buzas.
 “Knowing when to treat conditions such as hemorrhoids on your own — and when it’s better to seek help — can help you avoid unnecessary complications.”

 If you are experiencing any of the following situations related to your hemorrhoids, make an appointment to see your primary care physician:

 - You experience rectal bleeding or see bright red blood on your toilet paper.

 - You have pain and discomfort in your rectum or anus.

 - You have tried over-the-counter remedies for more than one week without relieving your symptoms.